luminovang/documentation/base/model.md

 **Return Value:**

-`string` - The name of the database table.
+`string` - Return the name of the database table.

 ***